Hi, my name is Matt. Welcome!

 With two out of every three farm animals now reared intensively, it’s worth emphasising the monumental scale of this unnecessary & tragic suffering.

-Every year, 50 billion chickens, 1.5 billion pigs, 545 million sheep, 444 million goats & 300 million cattle are slaughtered for human consumption.
+Every year, 75 billion chickens, 3.2 billion ducks, 1.5 billion pigs, 637 million sheep, 504 million goats & 309 million cattle are slaughtered for human consumption.

 Matt Homewood with an outrageous amount of meat from the supermarket dumpster.